-Peter W. Brown joined the Board of SGRP in May 2018, and was Vice Chairman of the Board and Chairman of the Governance Committee on December 31, 2021.
-He served as a Board Observer to the Corporation's Board of Directors from 2014 through December 2016.
-Mr. Brown also serves as a director of and is a consultant to the Corporation's Brazilian subsidiary, SPAR BSMT, and owns EILLC (which owns 10% of SPAR BSMT).
+Peter W. Brown joined the Board of SGRP in May 2018.
+He was appointed to the Audit Committee by the Board on July 31, 2022.
+Mr. Brown served as a Board Observer to the Corporation's Board of Directors from 2014 through December 2016.
+He also serves as a director of and is a consultant to the Corporation's Brazilian subsidiary, SPAR BSMT, and owns EILLC (which owns 10% of SPAR BSMT).
 Mr. Brown received a BS from the University of Massachusetts's School of Natural Science and an MBA from the University of Massachusetts's Isenberg School of Management.